wildec2/java-selenium-framework/README.md

 There's a gradle wrapper included so you don't have to install gradle.
 Just  use gradlew(or ./gradlew) rather than gradle when running commands.
 Clone the repo, open in IntelliJ, build and run the tests.

-To fire up selenium grid:
+To fire up selenium grid and run the tests inside of a container:
 ```
 docker-compose up -d
 ```

 http://localhost:4444/grid/console

-To bring down selenium grid:
+To bring down our containers:
 ```
 docker-compose down
 ```